-Seller case studies are now an important part of the Digital Marketplace.
-Buyers will soon search and browse them when looking for suitable sellers.
-We also use them to assess sellers who want to offer a new area of expertise.
+Seller case studies are an important part of the Digital Marketplace.
+Buyers can search and browse them when looking for suitable sellers.
+We also use them to assess sellers ability to deliver an area of expertise to government.

 1. Check you meet the assessment criteria

-Before you start writing a case study, closely read the assessment criteria.
-Your case study must demonstrate how your skills and experience meet all — or a selection — of the criteria for the area of expertise you want to offer.
+Before you start writing a case study, closely read the area of expertise's assessment criteria.
+Your case study must demonstrate how your skills and experience meet the minimum number of required criteria for the area of expertise you want to offer.

 It's important that you look through the list and choose the criteria you will write to.
 Once you've written your response, go back and double check your case study satisfies the criteria.